frostnova335-ai/test7/README.md

 // Dashboard Description Mapping const dashboardDescriptions: Record<number, string> = {
-  50: 'Turn-by-turn sentiment scoring across every conversation.
+  23: 'Turn-by-turn sentiment scoring across every conversation.
 Generate insights around point of frustration, sentiment recovery, sentiment uplift.',
-  57: 'Repeat contact detection and root cause classification.
+  43: 'Repeat contact detection and root cause classification.
 Identifies policy gaps and agent repeat contact rates across all channels.',
-  3: 'Agent Productivity Insights',
-  4: 'Customer Experience Metrics',
-  5: 'Business Intelligence Overview',
+  42: 'CSAT, NPS and CES for 100 % of contacts.
+Indetifies rootcause behine the low CSAT backed by evidences.
+Identifies system restrictions and policy gaps responsible for low CSAT across all channels.',
+  3:  'Spot behavioral risks early, prioritize interventions, and help every agent perform at their best.',
+  36: 'Track your performance, progress, and goals in one personalized view.
+Understand your strengths, improve key metrics, and stay on top of your growth every day.',
+  20: 'Monitor how your Virtual Agent is performing across conversations, resolution rates, and customer interactions.
+Identify trends, uncover improvement opportunities, and optimize automation for better customer experiences',
+  26: 'Discover high-impact automation opportunities by analyzing interaction volume and process complexity.
+Prioritize the right transformations to reduce effort, improve efficiency, and maximize operational impact.', 25 :'Gain real-time visibility into critical contact center operational metrics and performance trends.', 24:'Identify bottlenecks early, optimize workforce efficiency, and keep operations running at peak performance.',

 };

 const CardContainer = styled.div`